slackhq/SlackTextViewController/README.md

 Start by creating a new subclass of `SCKChatViewController`.

-In the init overriding method, if you wish to use a the `UITableView` version, call:
+In the init overriding method, if you wish to use the `UITableView` version, call:
 ```
 [super initWithStyle:UITableViewStylePlain]
 ```